Corneal Mapping in Fort Worth, TX

 Recorded fundus pictures are ideal for tracking the progression of diabetic retinopathy, in which uncontrolled diabetes damages the retina, or macular swelling (macular edema).
 We will also pay attention to the effects of glaucoma on the optic nerve.
 In comparison to direct eye examinations, fundus photography makes many of the ocular symptoms caused by diabetes easier to visualize.

 We’ll use the latest diagnostics, such as fundus photography, to evaluate your diabetes and ocular health during a comprehensive eye examination at Altig Optical.
-We’re proud to serve patients from Fort Worth, Newark, Elizabethtown, North Richmond Hills, Saginaw, and Watauga, with state-of-the-art eye care!
+We’re proud to serve patients from Fort Worth, Newark, North Richland Hills, Saginaw, and Watauga, with state-of-the-art eye care!
 Dr. Altig looks forward to seeing you – call to schedule your appointment.